gwilku/jscan-docs/jeep/jl.rst

 3. Open TPMS settings
 4. Set TPMS thresholds in the following:

-	- Light Load Inflation Pressure Front / Rear Tire: possible range is **25-80psi**
+	- Light Load Inflation Pressure Front / Rear Tire: *SUPPOSEDLY* for vehicles that have a load sensor (Gladiator, RAM trucks).
+This value is used as the **minimum** pressure when the **vehicle is lightly loaded**.
+In other vehicles, leave at 0.
-	- Max Load Inflation Pressure Front / Rear Tire: for vehicles that have a load sensor (Gladiator, RAM trucks).
+	- Max Load Inflation Pressure Front / Rear Tire: *SUPPOSEDLY* for vehicles that have a load sensor (Gladiator, RAM trucks).
 This value is used as the **minimum** pressure when the **vehicle is fully loaded**.
-Set to 10 on JL
+Change this value in JL.

+5. Close the car, let it sit for a few minutes.
+If you see no change in behaviour, continue to the next step:
-5. Reset the TPMS.
+6. Reset the TPMS.
 Use **!Restart all ecus** option:

 	- from the drop-down menu choose Tire Pressure Monitor - Power On Restart
 	- tap GO
+	- once procedure is complete, repeat step 5.

 ESS - Engine Start/Stop System